-There are so many things to see and do in Norway but, taking into account the age of my children (9-, 7-, and 2-years-old) there are certain activities that are just going to have to wait (hiking to Trolltunga, “Troll Tongue” for example).
-The following four family adventures in Norway are a little more toddler-friendly and are at the top of my Norwegian wish list.
+There are so many things to see and do in Norway but, taking into account the age of my children (13, 10 and 5-years-old) there are certain activities that are just going to have to wait (hiking to Trolltunga, “Troll Tongue” for example).
+The following four family adventures in Norway are a little more suited to my family and are at the top of my Norwegian wish list.

 Walk with Trolls

 Mount Floyen is one of the seven mountains that surround the city of Bergen, affectionately known as the “Gateway to the Fjords”.
 Home to a number of family-friendly hikes, I most want to visit Mount Floyen because of the Troll Forest.
 This gentle, downhill stroll (you reach the start of the trail by taking the Floibanen funicular to the top) is perfect for kids of all ages – you can even bring a pushchair!

 Hidden along the forest path and around clearings in the wood are hand-carved troll sculptures that are sure to delight kids.
 Mythical creatures aside, this sounds like a truly magical walk where waterfalls fall down hidden coves and where moss-covered trees making the ideal outdoor climbing ground.

 Norway’s magical landscape doesn’t just hide elves and goblins, it’s also home to some wonderful wildlife.
 My kids are animal-mad so meeting some of the local residents would be top of their list.

 In Setesdal, in Southern Norway, you’ll find Elgtun, a nature reserve home to a small herd of elk.
 A number of these are tame (including Olga and Orvar) and visitors to the park can accompany them or even feed them.
 In nearby Bykle, night safaris are held to see the King of the Forest in his natural habitat.

 Walk the High Wires